 Brown the top:

-- Take the cake out from the oven and brush with some oil.
-Put it back into the oven and bake for another 15 minutes
+- Remove the cake from the oven and brush it with some melted coconut oil.
+Put it back in the oven and broil until golden brown, about 2-3 minutes.
+Do not walk away during this process as you may burn the cake.

 Cool down:

-- Remove from the oven completely and let it cools down for at least 1 hour before cutting
+- Remove from the oven completely and let it cool down completely before cutting

 Storing: